jcline7774/VitePage/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+It was made as an example of a dynamic homepage created using javascript while giving us an intimate look into ReactJS coding, contemporary CSS, motion and more...

 Currently, two official plugins are available: